A few weeks after I arrived in Germany for a year-long high school exchange program, a friend’s mom served Rote Grütze for dessert.

 Then came dessert.
-As soon I tasted one spoonful of Rote Grütze I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more?
+As soon I tasted one spoonful of Rote Grütze – a berry filled summer pudding type dessert with fresh cream on top – I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more?

 Actually, no…I’m pretty sure the only thing I managed was a vigorous nod and a hearty ja, bitte! when asked if I wanted seconds (and probably thirds).

-Rote Grütze is hands down one of my favorite German desserts.
+Rote Grütze is hands down one of my favorite easy German recipes.
 I make it all the time at home in the US because it takes less than 10 minutes, I always have berries on hand, and it’s freaking delicious!